 Enjoy one of Ecuador’s best hiking trips: El Altar

-El Altar (5,320m/17,454ft) is one of the most beautiful of all of Ecuador’s mountains to trek on, with nine peaks and stunning glacial lakes.
-A trek here is replete with striking views.
+El Altar (5,320m/17,454ft) is one of the most beautiful of all of Ecuador’s mountain area to go trekking.
+There are nine peaks and stunning glacial lakes.
+A trek here is replete with striking views and is way off the beaten track.
+You are unlikely to encounter other trekkers.

 Following an immense eruption, El Altar is now in the shape of a horseshoe, with a bright green, ice-berg filled crater lake, backed by glacier covered jagged peaks.